ThomasWeiser/elmfire/README.md

 ## Querying

-Only basic querying is supported in this early version of ElmFire, so no filtering, no sorting.

     once        : Query -> Location -> Task Error Snapshot
     subscribe   : (Snapshot -> Task x a) ->
                   (Cancellation -> Task y b) ->